kthoma2484/2022-04-11-UCSD-delete/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to UC San Diego students, staff, and researchers.
 </p>
-{% endcomment %}

 <hr/>